 Iran’s nuclear deal has big ramifications for the county’s other major source of energy: oil.
-Iran has the fourth largest proven reserves of oil in the world but production has halved since 2011 when US and European sanctions took hold.
-Iran faces many challenges to double its output back to two million barrels a day, not least due to ageing infrastructure, but the country has a long oil history and was the first country in the Middle East to drill for oil in 1901.
-Iran also has a long history of interference from the west and if suspicious Americans look back in anger to the hostage drama of 1979, Iranians look back further to the way America and Britain sabotaged their young democracy in 1953.
+Iran has the fourth largest proven reserves of oil in the world but production has halved since 2011 when US and European sanctions began.
+Iran faces many challenges to double output back to two million barrels a day, not least with ageing infrastructure, but has a long oil history and was the first country in the Middle East to drill for oil in 1901.
+Iran also has a long history of western interference and if suspicious Americans look back in anger to the hostage drama of 1979, Iranians look back further to 1953 when America and Britain sabotaged their young democracy.

 Mohammad Mossadegh was less sanguine.
 He knew Iranians chafed bitterly about their abject poverty.
 Born in 1882, Mossadegh was a parliamentarian for over three decades, implacably opposed to foreign influence.
 In a wave of fervour, he was elected Prime Minister in 1951 with a mandate to throw AIOC out of Iran, reclaim the oil reserves and end British influence.
 Mossadegh was in his seventies and like Proust, did much of his business in bed.
 When he nationalised Anglo-Iranian, he became a national hero.
 Shortly after, Iran took control of the refinery.